 Harley Quinn, although listed above, did originate in the DCAU.
 She is shown to be a generally good (If crazy) person when on her own.
 Being in love with The Joker though, brings her to all the depths one would expect.

-Other characters in BTAS that represent this trope are Mr. Freeze and The Mad Hatter.
+Other characters that represent this trope are Mr. Freeze and The Mad Hatter.

 Nox, the Big Bad from Wakfu.
 His love for his family that he lost 200 years prior to the show drives him to do terrible things.
 Up to and including genocide.